We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 But yeah.

-Oh SS niggas, you guys are good.
+You guys are good.

 You guys got the full stream.

-Doctors are saying that they will try to offer uh the Palestinian prisoners with everything they need, despite the fact that we know that Gaza is uh going through uh uh uh a very uh harsh uh situation, especially the health sector where most of the medical supplies are not available, and everyone's trying to make safe access and free access for the Palestinian prisoners to make it to the hospital.
+For thousands of Palestinians, doctors are saying that they will try to offer the Palestinian prisoners with everything they need, despite the fact that we know that Gaza is going through a very harsh situation, especially the health sector, where most of the medical supplies are not available.

-And also the families, the families are waiting with their smiles, with their tears, and they know that this day may be a long day because uh Palestinian prisoners are always delayed, they're always late, but they say that they're willing to wait as much as they can because they can't wait, and they do not believe that this day is coming.
+The families are waiting with their smiles, with their tears, and they know that this day may be a long day because Palestinian prisoners are always delayed, they're always late, but they say that they're willing to wait as much as they can because they can't wait.

-Get it back to uh Noor uh or in uh Aman now and uh we've got the crowds waiting uh anticipating in hostages square in uh Tel Aviv.
+And we've got the crowds waiting, anticipating in hostages square in Tel Aviv.

-You know, we've been here before, haven't we?
+We've been here before, haven't we?

 Many of them say that this very deal could have happened a year ago.

-So there is a lot of pent-up emotions could happen two years ago, could have happened October 10th.
+So there is a lot of pent-up emotions.

 And a lot to come.

-Three days after the hostages were gone, two days after they could have had this.
+2023, three days after the hostages were gone, two days after they could have had this.

-Um and and and the thanks that we've seen over the past few days have been to Donald Trump, not to the Israeli Prime Minister.
+And the thanks that we've seen over the past few days have been to Donald Trump, not to the Israeli Prime Minister.

 That's why also there is fear that this could all fall apart.

-Once the captives are released and Benjamin Netanyahu has to recover politically, at least as far As his base is concerned.
+Once the captives are released and Benjamin Netanyahu has to recover politically, at least as far as his base is concerned.

-Thank you so much, Nourodedaida in Amman.
+Thank you so much, Noura Deida in Amman.

 Let's get to New York now.